Methodist Episcopal Church

 2621 Second Street is a building that has, like the city itself, undergone many changes yet still retained its essential character and interest.
 This Gothic Revival edifice—likely the oldest wooden structure in the city today—began life as the first church built after Santa Monica was founded in 1875.

-Church members contributed funds towards the $683.98 total cost of the building, others offered their carpentry or glazing skills or gave doors, lamps, and seating.
+Church members contributed funds towards the $683.98 cost of the building and offered their carpentry or glazing skills, or donated doors, lamps and seating.
+The original building was a modest rectangular wood frame structure with a steep gable roof, clapboard siding, an entry portico and a belfry.
 When it was dedicated on January 2, 1876 one observer remarked that “the Methodist Church Society now have a nice little church edifice…It is true that the building is not a very stately edifice, but it meets the present demands very well.”

 When the Methodists faced declining members due to an economic bust facing the city in the 1880s, the building was moved to a more centrally-located lot at Fourth and Arizona in hopes of attracting more congregants.
 At that time a bell tower was added.
 Later, after the Methodists had rebounded, they found the structure too confining and built a new church on the same lot.
 The old church was moved to the back of the lot and used for meetings.

 In 1899 the Methodists decided to donate the church to the South Santa Monica Methodist Church.
 Consequently, the building was moved to the newly developing area now known as Ocean Park.
 By this time the area already boasted several hundred cottages and a small business district and the church took its place among them on what is now Second Street.